onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

+Open society

+Deep democracy
+1 man 1 vote only on the base constitution which defines the inequality in the other layers

+Bigger than mars - an enabler for it

+What should we be coherent around and what not, and how do we determine the boundry and also truth

+No single person or group in the entire world has thought as much as me about the intersection of … ^^ early in the clip

+Later on:
+But is there an MVP or a demo you BBC can try?
+Why not?
+…
+And in fact this is the architecture in which we’ll co-create our story

+Cultural enlightenment or bust
+Showing the video with daniel & brett
+& a petri dish bust graphic

+We’re gonna make “ought” great again

+We did not evolve for such a complex society - we either build the systems to scaffold our capacity upward or we perish We are the most basic form of general intelligence - the lower bound

+We need to replace rhetoric with provable competence and skin in the game

+“And how dk u find/get it?”

+Those who can predict the future
+The extent to which those predictions are shared is the extent to which the future will be shared

+Not emotional but effective redistribution

 Ev has direction
 - greater scales of differentiation, (thermodynamic) integration & cooperation
 - greater evolvability
-- greater ability to model and predict reality
+- greater ability to model and predict reality the most fundamental logic and forces in nature point towards thermodynamic integration and cooperation

 A product worth dying for
 the most consequences for your life